 People need to be able to take risks to grow.
 Without growing you cannot become your best nor be happy.

-Each person should be working within their own unique ability.
+Each person should be working within their own Unique Ability®, as Dan Sullivan and Strategic Coach call it.
 If you don’t have the right seat for a person you should part ways unless you can allow yourself the luxury of keeping people around because you like them.
 You are aiming for 100% right people in the right seat.

-One of the tools they propose to use in combination with your core values is the People Analyzer:
+One of the tools they propose to use in combination with your core values is the People Analyzer™:

 You set up your own bar and cannot reach perfection.
 Beyond the core values it is really important to assess if the person understands the role and culture, the systems, the pace and how the job comes together (gets it); wants to do it; and has the capacity to do it.